-Preventative care is health care that helps prevent disease, injury, or illness, rather than treating a condition that is already becoming serious or acute.
+Preventive care is health care that helps prevent disease, injury, or illness, rather than treating a condition that is already becoming serious or acute.
 The point of preventive care is to help people stay healthy.

-Preventative care can include:
+Preventive care can include:

 - Doctor visits, such as annual physicals, well-child visits, annual gynecological care, and dental cleanings